markpollack/acp-java/README.md

-# ACP Java SDK
+# ACP Java Client SDK

-Pure Java implementation of the [Agent Client Protocol (ACP)](https://agentclientprotocol.com/) specification.
+Pure Java **client-side** implementation of the [Agent Client Protocol (ACP)](https://agentclientprotocol.com/) specification.

+> **Note:** This is a **client-only** SDK for v0.1.0.
+It enables Java applications to **connect to** ACP-compliant agents.
+> Agent-side implementation (for **building** ACP agents in Java) is planned for v0.2.0.
+See [Roadmap](#roadmap) below.

 ## Overview

 The Agent Client Protocol (ACP) standardizes communication between code editors and coding agents.
-This library provides a pure Java implementation of the ACP client, enabling Java applications to interact with ACP-compliant coding agents.
+This library provides a Java client implementation, enabling Java applications to interact with ACP-compliant coding agents like Google Gemini, Anthropic Claude, and others.

+**What You Can Build:**
+- Desktop applications that connect to ACP agents
+- IDE plugins that integrate with coding agents
+- CLI tools that orchestrate agent workflows
+- Backend services that use agents for code generation

+**What This Release Includes:**
+- **Client-Side Only** - Connect to and interact with existing ACP agents
+- **Not Included Yet** - Building your own ACP agents in Java (coming in v0.2.0)

 **Key Features:**
 - **Pure Java** - No Kotlin dependencies, clean Java 17 API
 - **Reactive** - Built on Project Reactor for non-blocking I/O
-- **Type-Safe** - Comprehensive protocol type definitions
+- **Type-Safe** - Complete protocol type definitions (all ACP v1 types)
 - **Async & Sync** - Both asynchronous (Mono-based) and synchronous client APIs
-- **Transport Agnostic** - STDIO transport included, extensible for other transports
+- **Stdio Transport** - Process management and JSON-RPC message framing

 ## Quick Start